Frequently Asked Questions

 In true MIT Sloan form, we've built an algorithm.
 It takes into account your preferences, trip diversity, trip capacity, and more.
 We will do our best to match you up with one of your top choices!
 Please keep in mind that trips ARE NOT first come first served, so if you don't get your trip preferences in until the deadline, you do not hurt your chances of getting on the trip of your dreams.

-We will try very hard to make sure this doesn't happen, but we cannot make any promises.
-A handful of students last time did not receive any of their choices.
-We have done our best to accommodate as many spots as possible, but in the event you do not get a trip led by 2nd years, we will help facilitate trips led by 1st years.
+We will try very hard to make sure this doesn't happen, but we cannot make any promises as there are more of you than spots available.
+We have done our best to accommodate as many spots as possible, but we will also manage a waitlist that will be used as spots become available.

 Fall Academic Programming